3 Key Strategies For Paying Less Taxes In Brooklyn

 3. Not an Emergency Fund

-You can withdraw your contributions penalty-free, but not from the growth, until two conditions are met:
+You can withdraw your contributions penalty-free at all times.
+However, to withdraw from the growth, the following two conditions should be met:

 • You’re at least 59½ years old